Products and Services

 Our philosophy is simple – successful inclusion is gained by authentic attitudes.

-Access Ability Australia design and develop customised Access Keys, Communication Boards, Social Stories and deliver Communication Access and Awareness Training.
+Access Ability Australia design and develop customised Access Keys, Access Key Assists, Communication Boards, Social Stories and deliver Communication Access and Awareness Training.
 These resources are for organisations to provide authentic inclusion and increased access for all people, regardless of ability.
 Making changes to the way you inspire and inform visitors can provide your organisation with increased social and economic benefit.
 Our products and services help increase more confident, calm participation, enjoyment and connectivity as well as providing customer service staff with increased awareness and confidence to best service all visitors with access needs.

 - Over 4 million people in Australia have some form of disability

 - Vision Australia estimates there are currently 357,000 people in Australia who are blind or have low vision

 - An estimate of annual expenditure by tourists with a disability (both overnight and day) based on NVS data would be around $3.2 billion annually

 - 45% of the population will experience a mental health condition during their lifetime

 - 3 million Australians live with depression or anxiety